yazidl/pynn/README.md

 # README
-PyNN is an implementation of a sequential Neural Network with Python and NumPy
+PyNN is an implementation of a classfication Neural Network with Python and NumPy